A positive CSM is released to the income statement over the coverage period.

 The group of contracts might have a positive CSM at inception.
 It means that the insurer expected to make a profit on them.

-On the way, there might have been changes in non-financial assumptions.
-Let's assume that changes in non-financial assumptions have negative impact on the CSM, but the CSM remains positive.
-The insurer still expects profit, but the profit will be lower that initially hoped for.
+Over time, there might be changes in non-financial assumptions.
+Let's assume that changes in non-financial assumptions have a negative impact on the CSM, but it remains positive.
+The insurer still expects a profit, but it will be lower than initially hoped for.

 In that situation, we should adjust the CSM to take into account the reduced profitability.